5 Reasons You Should Get a Credit Union Credit Card

 At a credit union, you’re a member.
 Credit unions are member-owned, and your savings account is called a share account for a reason.
 It represents your share of the credit union.
 You have the ability to shape the direction of the institution by running for their board of directors in a volunteer capacity.
 Surplus earnings are invested back into the credit union to benefit members.

 A Robins Financial Credit Union Visa® Platinum Rewards Card is one of the best credit cards you can carry.
 Accepted worldwide, enjoy a low, non-variable rate on our Visa® Credit Cards.
-Plus, eligible members with an active Visa® Platinum Rewards card can view their FICO® Score for free in Online Banking.
+Plus, eligible members with an active Visa® Platinum Rewards card can view their FICO® Score for free in Digital Banking.
 Not a member?
 No problem, open an account to start enjoying all the benefits Robins Financial has to offer.
 With a Robins Financial Visa® Credit Card you can enjoy low rates, an available line of credit, plus earn points on your purchases.
 If you’re ready for additional spending power and rewards, apply for our Visa® Credit Card.